sstover40/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 First, we began by visualizing our data using several different plot types in this file:
 *`/gpfs1/s/s/sstover/projects/eco_genomics_2025/transcriptomics/mydocs/DESeq2ToTopGo.Rmd`
 we created a topGO plot and REVIGO plot.

+###10/28/25 WGCNA (Weighted Gene Correlation Network Analysis)

+today we are doing our WGCNA to look at functional enrichment and figure out what networks of genes may be involved in the phenotype we are interested in.
+In this case it was ULT (Upper lethal temp)

+We created a new markdown file do do the WGCNA analysis *`/gpfs1/s/s/sstover/projects/eco_genomics_2025/transcriptomics/mydocs/DESeq2toWGCNA.Rmd`

+copied the WCGNA trait data from the class netfile and put it in the mydata folder *`/gpfs1/s/s/sstover/projects/eco_genomics_2025/transcriptomics/mydata/WGCNA_TraitData.csv`

+We filtered our DESeq2 data
+calculated pairwise correlations (differential expression of every gene against every gene) created an adjacency matrix that quantified these correlations and then chose a soft-threshold power by visualizing...
+(I used 24)
+Made a scale-free topology index - this measured the relationships of the genes in the network detected modules using our soft-threshold power - this calculated eigengene values for our networks (I had 18 modules) Tested for correlation with trait data (highest correlation was MEsalmon at 0.48) then visualized the